 Reducing exposure to hazardous chemicals and materials Project 2017-2022

 Respirable Crystalline Silica (silica) is identified as one of the Top 2 Chemicals which pose the greatest risk to workers in NSW (the other being Formaldehyde).
-Aligned to SafeWork NSW’s Roadmap for NSW 2022, this project aims to achieve a 30% reduction in serious injuries and illnesses by 2022, in relation to dust exposure.
-Key components of the project are Awareness and Education, Inspector Visits and Compliance, Legislation and Research into best practice approaches to harm prevention.
+Aligned to SafeWork NSW’s Roadmap for NSW 2022, this project aims to achieve a 30% reduction in serious injuries and illnesses by 2022, in relation to exposure to hazardous chemicals.
+Key components of the project are awareness and education, inspector visits and compliance, legislation and research into best practice approaches to harm prevention.

 Action taken on uncontrolled cutting, grinding or drilling of silica products or materials

 From 1 July 2020: